 For up-to-date information and advice on the pandemic please visit

-Heritage New Zealand office and property reopening
+Are Heritage New Zealand offices and properties open?

 We are open for enquiries regarding future venue hire for your special occasions.